sudoDeVinci/1DV516-Algorithms-and-Advanced-Data-Structures/A01/README.md

 ```
 python src/scripts/pyplot.py Graph path.extension [x1, x2, ... xn] [y1, y2, ... yn] "X-Label" "Y-label" "Title" [Plot Type 1, ...
 Plot Type n] [Label 1, ...
 Label n]

 - The keyword used is OS dependant.
 I tried to accomodate this but I'm unsure if it works across all platforms.
+If the keyword is incorrect, you can change the Plotter.KEYWORD attribute.
 ```

 # Test statment